 From page 11, paragraph 16:

 “If at least two people—the one making the accusation and someone else who can verify this act or other acts of child abuse by the accused—establish the charge, a judicial committee is formed.”

-The “Shepherd the Flock of God” book also states that elders must use “discernment” when evaluating claims of rape, based on the person’s “mental disposition,” the circumstances leading up to the incident, and any delay in reporting.
+The “Shepherd the Flock of God” book, both the 2010 and 2019 editions, also states that elders must use “discernment” when evaluating claims of rape, based on the person’s “mental disposition,” the circumstances leading up to the incident, and any delay in reporting.
 Again, they do not demand a witness to verify any act or claim of wrongdoing before simply determining these things for themselves.